All Episodes

 Do you understand me?

-So you better be ready Friday, the 20th, to meet with me.
+So you better be ready Friday the 20th to meet with me.

 You are a rude, faultless little pig.

-Alec Baldwin talking to his 11 or 12-year-old daughter.
+Alec Baldwin talking to his 11 or 12 year old daughter.

-Now, the the the day of reckoning is today.
+Now, the day of reckoning is today.

-So I'm wondering, well, NBC gets rid of Don Imus, and this is all over the news, by the way.
+So I'm wondering, well, NBC gets rid of Don Imus.

-This is a phone call that nobody heard until what was it?
+This is a phone call that nobody heard until, what was it?

 TMZ, some website.

-TMZ got it, and and just like the IMA situation, nobody heard what IMA said when he said it, because his audience is so small, and the people that did hear it didn't care.
+And just like the Imus situation, nobody heard what Ima said when he said it because his audience is so small.

-Uh and now the world knows about it.
+And now the world knows about it.

 Well, what's NBC going to do?